Giants vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Giants have posted a mark of 1-2.
+- In four games over the last 10 matchups when favored by oddsmakers, the Giants have a record of 2-2.

 Giants Betting Records & Stats

-- The Giants have been chosen as underdogs in 12 games this year and have walked away with the win five times (41.7%) in those games.
+- The Giants are 3-5 in games they were listed as the moneyline favorite (winning 37.5% of those games).

-- San Francisco has entered 12 games this season as the underdog by -105 or more and is 5-7 in those contests.
+- San Francisco has gone 5-6 when it has played as moneyline favorites with odds of -110 or shorter (45.5% winning percentage).

-- The Giants have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- The Giants have an implied moneyline win probability of 52.4% in this game.

-- So far this season, San Francisco and its opponents have hit the over in 11 of its 22 games with a total.
+- In the 23 games in which oddsmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 11 times (11-9-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.